 Sunday brunch in Milan is now a ritual: you wake up late after Saturday night, meet friends and chat about how the week went over an avocado toast, scrambled eggs and a fruit juice.
 But brunch in Milan is not just eggs and avocado and it’s not no longer just on Sundays.
-Here are some of my favorite brunch spots in Milan for Sunday and (in some cases) Saturday.
+Here are some of my favorite brunch spots in Milan for Sunday and (in some cases – check their websites) Saturday.

 Brunch à la carte at Salt Food Atelier

 Not a fan of the classic brunch formula or buffet-style brunches?
 Salt Food Atelier Scottish restaurant has an à la carte brunch menu with a variety of options, including some typical UK dishes, such as scones!
 We spent about €28 each on two dishes.
 The food is good, the price is fair, and the service is with a smile.
 Note: there are no metro stations close by (M3 Porta Romana is the closest), but the area is well connected to the city tram and bus lines.

 Brunch on Sunday and Saturday at Da Otto in Paolo Sarpi